New CHABSS Tenure-Track Faculty Drawn to CSUSM for Myriad Reasons

 Kiana Maillet

-She is a double CSUSM alumna, a licensed clinical social worker with multiple certifications and has extensive volunteer and work experience working with youth, families and communities.
+She is a double CSUSM alumna and a licensed clinical social worker with multiple certifications, and she has extensive volunteer and job experience working with youth, families and communities.

 What drew you to CSUSM?